 Idaho state law considers Delta-8-THC to be a controlled substance, meaning that it is illegal in the state.

-Since Delta 8 is illegal in the State of Idaho, residents can not buy Delta 8 products with a shipping address located in the state.
+Since Delta 8 THC is illegal in the State of Idaho, residents can not order products with a shipping address located in the state.

-Advocacy Groups in Idaho Supporting Delta 8 and Hemp Laws
+Advocacy Groups in Idaho Supporting Delta 8 THC and Hemp Laws

 Idahoers are continuously showing support of Delta 8 THC and pushing progress towards better Hemp Laws.
 Check out some of the standout organizations in the State: